IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

 1. Now you need to add credentials.

+    ```
+    export COS_CREDENTIALS=my-cos-lab2-credentials

 1. You can do this from the CLI,
     ```
-    $ ibmcloud resource service-key-create my-cos-lab2-credentials Writer --instance-name "cos-securityconference" --parameters '{"HMAC":true}'
+    ibmcloud resource service-key-create $COS_CREDENTIALS Writer --instance-name "cos-securityconference" --parameters '{"HMAC":true}'

-    $ ibmcloud resource service-key my-cos-lab2-credentials
+    ibmcloud resource service-key $COS_CREDENTIALS
     ```

-1. Or via the web UI.
+2. Or via the web UI.
 In a browser, navigate to `https://cloud.ibm.com/resources` which shows a list of your services providioned in your cloud account.

-1. Expand the `Storage` section.
+3. Expand the `Storage` section.

-1. Locate and select your `IBM Cloud Object Storage` service instance.
+4. Locate and select your `IBM Cloud Object Storage` service instance.

     ![](../.gitbook/images/cos-01.png)

-1. Navigate to the `Service credentials` tab.
+5. Navigate to the `Service credentials` tab.

     ![](../.gitbook/images/cos-02.png)

-1. Click on `New credential` button.
+6. Click on `New credential` button.

-1. Change the name to reference the Cloud Object Storage, e.g. `my-cos-lab2-credentials`
+7. Change the name to reference the Cloud Object Storage, e.g. `my-cos-lab2-credentials`

-1. For `Role` accept `Writer`,
+8. For `Role` accept `Writer`,

-1. Accept all other default settings, and select `Add` to create a new one.
+9. Accept all other default settings, and select `Add` to create a new one.

-1. Expand your new service credentials, you will need the credentials to configure the persistent volume later, and take a note of
+10. Expand your new service credentials, you will need the credentials to configure the persistent volume later, and take a note of
     - `apikey` in your `Service credential` and
     - `name` of your `IBM Cloud Object Storage` service instance.

     ![](../.gitbook/images/cos-03.png)

-1. For your convenience, in the `Cloud Shell` store information in environment variables, store the Object Storage service name in `COS_SERVICE` and the credentials apikey in `COS_APIKEY`.
+11. For your convenience, in the `Cloud Shell` store information in environment variables, store the Object Storage service name in `COS_SERVICE` and the credentials apikey in `COS_APIKEY`.
 Store each environment variable in cloud shell sessions for both accounts if you are using both your personal account and the pre-created account.

 In the `Cloud Shell`,

     ```
-    $ export COS_SERVICE=cos-securityconference
+    export COS_SERVICE=cos-securityconference
-    $ export COS_APIKEY=H4pWU7tKDIA0D95xQrDPmjwvA5JB4CuHXbCAn6I6bg5H
+    export COS_APIKEY=<your-cos-apikey>
     ```

     > Note: replace the example values with your own!